mhzed/wstunnel/readme.md

 ### OpenVPN use case

-Suppose on the server you have OpenVpn installed on then default port 1194,  then run wstunnel as such:
+Suppose on the server you have OpenVpn installed on the default port 1194,  then run wstunnel as such:

     wstunnel -s 8888 -t 127.0.0.1:1194